airbnb/javascript/README.md

   - [13.2](#13.2) <a name='13.2'></a> Use one `const` declaration per variable. eslint: [`one-var`](http://eslint.org/docs/rules/one-var.html) jscs: [`disallowMultipleVarDecl`](http://jscs.info/rule/disallowMultipleVarDecl)

     > Why?
 It's easier to add new variable declarations this way, and you never have to worry about swapping out a `;` for a `,` or introducing punctuation-only diffs.
+You can also step through each declaration with the debugger, instead of jumping through all of them at once.

     ```javascript
     // bad